witheve/rfcs/proposed/syntax.md

 This is useful if you want to create a networked application.
 For our example, I might ask all my friends to write the following query:

     Hi friends.
 Please edit the following Eve code for my party planning app.
-    Just fill in your name, the dates your are busy, and add your spouse as well.
+    Just fill in your name, the dates you are busy, and add your spouse as well.
     You can also add either of the following tags: #hungry, and #vegetarian.

     ```
     match
       [#session-connect]
-    commit all
+    commit global
       [#friend name busy-dates spouse]
     ```